tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 - KEM: DHKEM(X25519, HKDF-SHA256) (see {{!I-D.irtf-cfrg-hpke}}, Section 7.1)
 - KDF: HKDF-SHA256 (see {{!I-D.irtf-cfrg-hpke}}, Section 7.2)
 - AEAD: AES-128-GCM (see {{!I-D.irtf-cfrg-hpke}}, Section 7.3)

+# Experiment Overview {#experiment}

+This document describes an experimental extension to the DoH.
+The purpose of this experiment is to assess deployment configuration viability and related performance impacts on DNS resolution by measuring key performance indicators such as resolution latency.
+Experiment participants will test various parameters affecting deployment and performance, including mechanisms for discovery and configuration of DoH Proxies and Targets, as well as performance implications of connection reuse and pools where appropriate.
+The results of this experiment will be used to influence future protocol design and deployment efforts related to Oblivious DoH, such as Oblivious HTTP
+{{?OHTP=I-D.draft-ietf-ohai-ohttp}}.
+Implementations of DoH are not involved in the Experiment will not recognize this extension and will not participate in the experiment.
+It is anticipated that use of ODoH and the duration of this experiment to be widespread.

 # Security Considerations